iankimm/HubspotDoc/Article.md

   - Zip Code
   - Country

-These fields will correspond with the Melissa Express Entry service for address validation.
+These fields will correspond with **Melissa Express Entry**, ensuring that addresses are validated correctly.
+Make sure you don’t skip any of these—your form won’t work properly without them!

 ---

 ### Step 2: Building the Custom Landing Page Form

-Now, we’re going to add the form to your landing page using **HTML**.
+Now, let’s move on to the fun part — adding that **custom form** to your landing page using HTML.

-#### 2.1 Remove Default Content
+**2.1 Remove Default Content**

-By default, HubSpot may populate your landing page with pre-existing content.
-Simply **delete** this content.
+HubSpot’s default landing pages often come with pre-existing content.
+Go ahead and delete this content so that we can start fresh.

-#### 2.2 Add a Rich Text Module
+**2.2 Add a Rich Text Module**

-- From the left sidebar, drag a **Rich Text** module to where you want your form to appear.
+- From the left sidebar, drag a **Rich Text module** to where you want the form to appear on the page.
-- Click on **Source Code** in the module settings and paste the following HTML form code:
+- Click on **Source Code** in the module settings, then paste the following **HTML code** for your form:

 ```html
 <form>